vksriharsha/vksriharsha/README.md

 ### Hello Visitor :wave:

-I am an MS Computer Science student at Iowa State University.
-I also work in Dr.Wurtele's lab at ISU, where I contribute towards the development of Software tools, scripts and techniques for Computational Biology research.
+I am an MS Computer Science student at Iowa State University, interested to work in the fields of Data Science and Machine Learning Engineering.
+Recently, I worked at Ancestry Inc as a Data Science Engineering Intern, where I worked on productionalizing ML models, and optimizing the feature engineering process.

-My interests lie in the fields of Algorithm design for large datasets, Deep Learning, Reinforcement Learning and Artificial Intelligence.
-I am passionate about open-source software development in these fields.
+I am proficient in Java, Python and C. In Python, I have used Tensorflow, Keras, scikit-learn, Pandas and Numpy libraries to build Machine Learning models, perform statistical analysis on genetic data and deploy models to production.
+In Java, I have worked on J2EE web development, Swing and AWT desktop application development.

-I am proficient in Java, Python and C. In Python, I have used Tensorflow Keras, Scikit Learn, Pandas and Numpy libraries to develop Machine Learning models.
-In Java, I have worked on J2EE web development, Swing and AWT desktop application development and general purpose application development.
+Prior to joining ISU, I worked at Hewlett Packard Enterprise as a Software Engineer for 2.5 years and later at Infosys Ltd as a Data Engineer for another 2.5 years.
+Working at these companies was a great experience for me to learn about real world data warehouse systems, data processing, web development and agile methodology.

-Prior to joining ISU, I had worked at Hewlett Packard Enterprise for 2.5 years and then Infosys Ltd for another 2.5 years in different Software Development positions.
-Working at those companies helped me gain much required skills in the areas of Software Development, CI/CD, DevOps, Agile development, Optimization and Business Communication.
+I consider myself to be a motivated, positive and hard working individual who wants to work on world changing innovative projects.

 I am always open to work for technology-driven companies and interesting open-source projects.
 You can contact me on Github or on any of the below sites: